rmackin97/Scrapbook-n-Look/docs/index.md

 To create a new folder in a directory, navigate to the directory then click on _New Folder_ and enter a name for the folder.

-To navigate among folders, click _Home_ to go back to your home directory, _Back_ to go to the previous directory, and double-click to enter a folder directory.
+To navigate among folders, click _Home_ to go back to your home directory, _Back_ to go to the previous directory, and double-click a folder to enter its directory.

 # Get started by adding WebScrapBook to your browser
 ### Adding the WebScrapBook extension